 A subtle wave of expectation that went on for a while.
 But now they are here: After some two years of wait, the German band Thormesis released their newest and fifth full length album Trümmerfarben.
 Of course, expectations were high after their last offering Freier Wille – Freier Geist.
 This album got pretty high marks throughout the board.
 And rightly so: A bit rougher around the edges, the latter does indeed generate a certain wow-effect right from the get go.
 Now, what about this newest album here?

-Trümmerfarben first and foremost comes along as an ‘It Depends’ record!
+Trümmerfarben comes along as an ‘It Depends’ record!

 Because it really depends on what support you happen to blast this disc off from.
 If you use yer high-end earphones with their pretty stellar power of separation, the sound quality is bearable.
 If – however – you use regular boxes then things might look differently.
 In short, on studio-grade equipment you will get all elements – more or less.
 Not so on normal gear.

 So, whoever in the mixing and mastering department gave such leeway to the drums and the titanesque banshee-like screeching deserves to be put in chains.
 Because these two elements often wreak havoc with separation and drown pretty much everything else out.

 As Travos – the master of guitars says and I quote: “…I wanted the whole thing to sound like a big hit with pressure – and it does…“.
 Well – yeah – mission fucking accomplished.
 There is so much pressure for some parts that you have difficulty discerning the rest.
 And this is a pity.
 Because once you get beyond the pressure cooker, the Black Metal underneath is pretty awesome.